ClaudiZiko/kerja/README.md

+## "This is a memory I wrote after regretting that I couldn’t do anything."

 # em this is all possible because i'm in love.

 # I hope you guys don't laugh because I did something that stupid.